EPOD BOOK SERIES

 If you would like to get involved, contribute a future paper abstract or be part of the peer review committee, please get in touch: epod@morleycollege.ac.uk

-With thanks to the following individuals who kindly spent time reviewing chapters for inclusion in the second book in the series:
+With thanks to the following individuals who kindly spent time reviewing chapters for inclusion in the book series:

 Richard Berry, University of Sunderland